Leopold I, Holy Roman Emperor

-Leopold I (Leopold Ignaz Joseph Balthasar Franz Felician; I. Lipót; 9 June 1640 – 5 May 1705) was Holy Roman Emperor, King of Germany, King of Hungary, Croatia, and Bohemia.
-The second son of Ferdinand III, Holy Roman Emperor, by his first wife, Maria Anna of Spain, Leopold became heir apparent in 1654 after the death of his elder brother Ferdinand IV.
-Elected in 1658, Leopold ruled the Holy Roman Empire until his death in 1705, becoming the second longest-ruling emperor (46 years and 9 months) of the House of Habsburg.
-He was both a composer and considerable patron of music.
+Leopold I (Leopold Ignaz Joseph Balthasar Franz Felician; I. Lipót; 9 June 1640 – 5 May 1705) was Holy Roman Emperor, King of Germany, King of Hungary, Croatia and Bohemia.
+The second son of Ferdinand III, Holy Roman Emperor, by his first wife, Maria Anna of Spain, Leopold became heir apparent in 1654 after the death of his elder brother Ferdinand IV, King of the Romans.
+Elected in 1658, Leopold ruled the Holy Roman Empire until his death in 1705, becoming the second-longest-ruling emperor (46 years and 9 months) of the House of Habsburg.
+He was both a composer and a considerable patron of music.

 Leopold's reign is known for conflicts with the Ottoman Empire in the Great Turkish War (1683–1699) and rivalry with Louis XIV, a contemporary and first cousin (on the maternal side; fourth cousin on the paternal side), in the west.
 After more than a decade of warfare, Leopold emerged victorious in the east thanks to the military talents of Prince Eugene of Savoy.
 By the Treaty of Karlowitz, Leopold recovered almost all of the Kingdom of Hungary, which had fallen under Turkish power in the years after the 1526 Battle of Mohács.

 Leopold fought three wars against France: the Franco-Dutch War, the Nine Years' War, and the War of the Spanish Succession.
-In this last, Leopold sought to give his younger son Charles the entire Spanish inheritance, disregarding the will of the late Charles II.
+In this last, Leopold sought to give his younger son Charles VI, Holy Roman Emperor the entire Spanish inheritance, disregarding the will of the late Charles II of Spain.
 Leopold started a war that soon engulfed much of Europe.
 The early years of the war went fairly well for Austria, with victories at Schellenberg and Blenheim, but the war would drag on until 1714, nine years after Leopold's death, which barely had an effect on the warring states.
-When peace returned with the Treaty of Rastatt, Austria could not be said to have emerged as triumphant as it had from the war against the Turks.
+When peace returned with the Treaty of Rastatt, Austria could not be said to have emerged as triumphant as it had from the war against the Ottoman Turks.